citation-file-format/citation-file-format/README.md

 ## Rationale

-The rationale for a standardized, machine- and human-readable format for `CITATION` files is discussed in more detail in
+The rationale for a standardized, machine- and human-readable format for `CITATION` files is discussed in more detail in [Druskat, 2017](https://doi.org/10.6084/m9.figshare.3827058).
-{% cite standardized-citation-files --style ./_bibliography/apa-text.csl %}.
-CFF has been developed to support all citation-specific use cases for the citation of software, as discussed in
+CFF has been developed to support all citation-specific use cases for the citation of software, as discussed in [Smith et al., 2016](https://doi.org/10.7717/peerj-cs.86), and thus promote attribution and credit for software in general, and research software in particular.
-{% cite principles --style ./_bibliography/apa-text.csl %},
-and thus promote attribution and credit for software in general, and research software in particular.

-In a blog post {% cite citation-files %}, Robin Wilson has introduced `CITATION` files as a means to make citation information for software easily accessible.
+In a blog post ([Wilson, 2013](https://www.software.ac.uk/blog/2013-09-02-encouraging-citation-software-introducing-citation-files)), Robin Wilson has introduced `CITATION` files as a means to make citation information for software easily accessible.
 This accessibility is important, because in order to receive deserved credit for research software in the academic system - where credit is still mainly measured